Misinformation about malpractice litigation in Tennessee

 • Just because you got hurt does not mean you will recover.

 Many people believe that if they are injured in a store, they automatically can recover for their injuries.
 That is not the case.
 If you have sustained injuries from a fall, you must be able to prove what caused you to fall before you get compensated.
-Merely owning or occupying land does not make that person or business liable for your injuries.
-There must be some form of negligence on the part of the owner or occupier of property before they are liable for your injuries.
+Merely owning or occupying land does not make that person or business liable … Read the rest

 Tips for Driving Through Storms